Candy (Robbie Williams song)

 "Candy" is a song by English pop singer Robbie Williams, released on 11 September 2012 as the lead single from his ninth studio album Take the Crown.
-It was written by Williams and Gary Barlow, sampling a riff from "Eurodans" by Terje Olsen.
-The song was Williams's first UK number-one single since "Radio" in 2004, and was deliberately produced in the style of other 2012 chart-toppers in a calculated attempt to re-establish his presence in the UK charts.
+It was written by Williams and Gary Barlow, interpolating a riff from "Eurodans" by Terje Olsen.
+The song was Williams's first UK number-one single since "Radio" in 2004.

 The track premiered on BBC Radio 1 just days before the station removed Williams from their playlist, deeming him no longer relevant to their target audience.
-Williams claimed to be gutted by the decision, citing Radio 1 as a pop star's "main oxygen".
+Williams protested the decision, citing Radio 1 as a pop star's "main oxygen".
 When the song reached number one without Radio 1 airplay, the singer thanked the station, who "have supported me for a long, long time and I'm very grateful to them.
 Oh, and I can still have number ones without them!"

 Background and release

 The track was originally rumoured to be titled "Vertigo".
 Williams said of the track: "It's a summer song, very much in a similar vein to 'Rock DJ', about a girl who thinks she's great.
 And she might be, but she's a bit nefarious with her ways.
 Some songs take an age to write and some songs just fall out of your mouth completely formed, and you don't have to think about it.
 I don't know why that fell out of my mouth and out of my brain at that particular time – it just did."
 On 10 September, Williams debuted "Candy" on Radio 2's Breakfast Show with host Chris Evans.
-The official artwork for the track features a model of Williams's head covered in pink and red spots.
+The official artwork for the track features a model of Williams's head covered in pink and red spots against a pink background.

 "Candy" was written by Robbie Williams, Gary Barlow and Terje Olsen, while production was handled by Jacknife Lee.
-The song samples Norwegian producer Todd Terje's single "Eurodans".
+The song interpolates Norwegian producer Todd Terje's single "Eurodans".
 In the hook, he uses nursery rhymes about the plague (Ring a Ring o' Roses) and taxes.
 "Hey ho here she goes/ Either a little too high or a little too low/ Got no self-esteem and vertigo/ Cause she thinks she's made of candy," Williams chants on the chorus.
 The song contains melodic elements of the nursery rhyme Ring a Ring o' Roses and even contains the title of the rhyme at the start of the second verse.